SnowballSH/TableScript/README.md

 |-----------------|------------|-------|-------|-----------------|---------------------------|
 | Print Statement | Base Table | Index | Table | Wrap Expression | Split Elements in a Table |

+P.S.
+Anything invalid (like indexing an integer or index out of range) will return 0, which will be ignored while printing

 ## Examples

 #### Hello, world!